keerthi-07-git/EI_2025-2026/Exercise 1/StructuralDesignPatterns/Decorator/README.md

-Decorator Pattern
+# Decorator Pattern

-Overview
+## Overview
-The Decorator pattern allows adding new responsibilities to objects dynamically.
-Here, a FileStream is wrapped with compression and encryption decorators.
+The Decorator pattern allows behavior to be added to individual objects, dynamically, without affecting the behavior of other objects from the same class.
+Here, `SimpleCoffee` can be decorated with `MilkDecorator` and `SugarDecorator` to add new functionality.

-Setup
+## Setup
-Clone this repository or download it as a ZIP and extract it: https://github.com/keerthi-07-git/EI_2025-2026.git
+Clone this repository or download it as a ZIP and extract it:

+https://github.com/keerthi-07-git/EI_2025-2026.git

-Navigate into StructuralDesignPattern/Decorator before running the commands below.
+Navigate into `StructuralDesignPattern/Decorator` before running the commands below.

-Structure
+## Structure

-- DataStream: Component interface
-- FileStream: Concrete component
+- **Coffee**: Interface for coffee objects
-- EncryptDecorator: Concrete decorator
+- **SimpleCoffee**: Concrete implementation of `Coffee`
-- CompressDecorator: Concrete decorator
+- **CoffeeDecorator**: Abstract decorator implementing `Coffee`
+- **MilkDecorator**: Adds milk functionality to a coffee object
+- **SugarDecorator**: Adds sugar functionality to a coffee object
-- StructuralDecorator: Main class with entry point
+- **StructuralDecorator**: Main class with entry point

-How to Run
+## How to Run
-Compile:
+**Compile:**
-javac -d out -cp out src/*.java StructuralDecorator.java
+javac -d out -cp out src/*.java StructuralAdapter.java

-Run:
+**Run:**
-java -cp out structuraldesignpatterns.decorator.src.StructuralDecorator
+java -cp out structuraldesignpatterns.adapter.src.StructuralAdapter

-Expected Output:
-encrypted(compressed(raw-data))
+**Output:**
+Cost: <total_cost>
+Description: Simple Coffee, Milk, Sugar

+Output will vary depending on which decorators you apply and in what order.